rgbprocessing/rgbprocessing.github.io/_projects/1_project.md

   At a single timepoint, the image represents 32 spatial x 356 wavelength pixels.
 </div>

-The dataset also contains:

-- Conversion parameters for restoring the original data range.
-- Axis information for both signal instruments.
-- Planetary information (planetary mass, orbital eccentricity, orbital period, semi-major axis, orbital inclination) and stellar information (stellar radius, stellar mass, stellar effective temperature).
+The dataset also contains conversion parameters for restoring the original data range, axis information for both signal instruments, and planetary information (planetary mass, orbital eccentricity, orbital period, semi-major axis, orbital inclination) and stellar information (stellar radius, stellar mass, stellar effective temperature).

 **PreProcessing**

+First we load and calibrate the signals.
+We mask hot and dead pixels, apply non-linearity correction, apply flat field correction, sutract the dark current background, and perform correlated double sampling.

+Then we use time binning to synchronize the FGS1 and AIRS-CH0 data as well as eliminate the alternating high/low flux levels due to the observing mode of instruments.
+We inpaint the masked regions using biharmonic interpolation across time channels, and then we sum across the spatial axes to produce wavelength x time light curves.

+The final steps to prepare the data for our model are median filtering to remove spikes and other noise and downsampling to further reduce noise and model size.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">